 An alert world is a challenged world — and there’s no world better geared to challenge than today, where we are collectively picking up the post-pandemic pieces.

 We partnered with PwC New Zealand to host a special International Women’s Day Panel, which brought together leaders across diverse local organisations to share reflections and insight on what it takes to challenge norms and continue championing diversity.
-We heard insights from Martin Snedden (Chairman of NZ Cricket), Commodore Melisa Ross (Royal New Zealand Navy), Mark Averill (CEO PwC), Paula Tesoriero, (Disability Rights Commissioner) with facilitation from Kirsten Lacy (Auckland Art Gallery Director).
+We heard insights from Martin Snedden (Chairman of NZ Cricket), Commodore Melissa Ross (Royal New Zealand Navy), Mark Averill (CEO PwC), Paula Tesoriero, (Disability Rights Commissioner) with facilitation from Kirsten Lacy (Auckland Art Gallery Director).

 Breaking barriers, shaping ‘culture cultivators’, and key insights to keep top of mind when creating diversity strategies are all explored in our recap of this inspiring webinar: